neuml/paperai/README.md

 ![demo](https://raw.githubusercontent.com/neuml/paperai/master/demo.png)

-paperai is an AI-powered literature discovery and review engine for medical/scientific papers. paperai is used to analyze the COVID-19 Open Research Dataset (CORD-19) dataset, winning multiple awards in the CORD-19 Kaggle challenge.
+paperai is an AI-powered literature discovery and review engine for medical/scientific papers.
+Queries are run to identify subsets of papers matching specified criteria.
+Reports powered by extractive question-answering are run to identify answers to key questions within sets of medical/scientific papers.

-paperai builds an index over medical articles to assist in analysis and data discovery.
-With the CORD-19 challenge, a series of COVID-19 related research topics were explored to identify relevant articles and help find answers to key scientific questions. paperai can be applied to other medical and scientific research domains.

-paperai and/or NeuML has been recognized in the following articles:
+paperai was used to analyze the COVID-19 Open Research Dataset (CORD-19) dataset, winning multiple awards in the CORD-19 Kaggle challenge. paperai and/or NeuML has been recognized in the following articles:

 - [CORD-19 Kaggle Challenge Awards](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/discussion/161447)
 - [Machine-Learning Experts Delve Into 47,000 Papers on Coronavirus Family](https://www.wsj.com/articles/machine-learning-experts-delve-into-47-000-papers-on-coronavirus-family-11586338201)